amwebexpert/guess_the_text/README.md

 - create a branch
 - adjust the semversion of `pubspec.yaml` first
-- optionally add tag by using `push-version-tag.sh` script
 - execute the script: `./scripts/build-web.sh`.
 Then the webapp will be available under `/build/web` folder.
 - execute the script: `./scripts/publish-web.sh`